A Few Holiday Giving Tips to Help You Figure it Out.

 Here are some more comments:

 Tara wrote: What is the most difficult part of Christmas for me?
 Not having enough money to get my kids gifts.
-Had to borrow $ this year=(
+Had to borrow money this year.

-Alma wrote: Feeling pressured to buy all ur family members presents, when u dont got money cos u dont got a freaking job!
+Alma wrote: Feeling pressured to buy all ur family members’ presents when u don’t get money cos u don’t get a freaking job!

 How many times have you gotten halfway through the presents on Christmas morning and realized if we stopped at that point, it would have been more than enough?